Kit-p/PickBook/README.md

 Users can write and submit new review here.
 It contains Goodreads data for the specific book.
 *----------Tasks Accomplished----------*
-- Display title, author, publication year and ISBN of book
+- Displayed title, author, publication year and ISBN of book
-- Display book reviews by all users
+- Displayed book reviews by all users
-- Display statistics from *Goodreads*
+- Displayed statistics from *Goodreads*
 - Users logged in can submit reviews
-  - including a rating scale of 1 to 5
+  - Including a rating scale of 1 to 5
-  - including a text segment
+  - Including a text segment
   - Constraint of 1 review per book per user handled

+**`application.py`**
+This is the Flask app.
+It contains all the code for supporting the functionalities listed above.
+It connects to the postgreSQL database and handle data querying.
+It provides API access at route `/api/<isbn>`.
+*----------Tasks Accomplished----------*
+- Provided API access of book data in `JSON` format
+- Returned `404` error for invalid ISBN
+- Constraint of raw SQL only (no ORM used)

+**`requirements.txt`**
+This is a list of Python packages required to run the Flask app.
+*----------Tasks Accomplished----------*
+- Listed all package requirements

+**`README.md`**
+This is the current file.
+It includes brief description of the project and each file.
+*----------Tasks Accomplished----------*
+- Described project
+- Described each file